 On Saturday, November 15, smoke from an unknown ship was seen on the horizon.
 The Louisville revved up its engines, its bow came out of the water, and it shot off in the direction of the smoke.
 It turned out that the unknown ship was from a friendly country, but two other intercepted ships were Japanese freighters hauling scrap metal to Japan.
 When they arrived at Guam on Sunday, November 16, the ships took on water, bananas, coconuts, and vegetables before sailing for Manila the next day.
 At one point, the ships passed an island at night and did so in total blackout.
 This for many of the soldiers was a sign that they were being sent into harm’s way.

 At the fort, they were greeted by Gen. Edward P. King, who apologized that they had to live in tents along the main road between the fort and Clark Field.
-He made sure that they had what they needed and that they received Thanksgiving Dinner – a stew thrown into their mess kits – before he went to have his own dinner.
+He made sure that they had what they needed and that they received Thanksgiving Dinner – which was stew thrown into their mess kits – before he went to have his own dinner.
 Ironically, November 20 was the date that the National Guard members of the battalion had expected to be released from federal service.